konform-kt/konform/README.md

     Event::organizer {
         // even though the email is nullable you can force it to be set in the validation Person::email required {
-            pattern(".+@bigcorp.com") hint "Organizers must have a BigCorp email address" }
+            // Optionally set a hint, default hint is "is required" hint = "Email address must be given" pattern(".+@bigcorp.com") hint "Organizers must have a BigCorp email address" }
     }